ocrmypdf/OCRmyPDF/docs/contributing.rst

 prefer dependencies that are already packaged by Debian or Red Hat.
 This makes life much easier for our downstream package maintainers.

-Python dependencies must also be GPLv3 compatible.
+Python dependencies must also be license-compatible.
+GPLv3 or AGPLv3 are likely incompatible with the project's license, but LGPLv3 is compatible.

 New non-Python dependencies
 ===========================